sparesparrow/hard-coder/Projects/SystemContextMonitor/README.md

 ## Acknowledgments

-- Built with FastAPI and React
+- Material-UI for the component library
-- Uses Material-UI for frontend components
+- FastAPI for the backend framework
-- Implements agentic design patterns
+- Docker for containerization
-- Security standards based on OWASP guidelines
+- The open-source community for various tools and libraries

 Below is the new `diagrams.md` file containing the requested Mermaid diagrams.
 All diagrams have been created following the Mermaid Diagram Generator standards (mermaid-generator.mdc), including proper syntax validation, incremental building, and style management.